szabgab/slides/docker/introduction.md

 To launch docker daemon from the command line:

-* On OSX:    `open -a Docker` ot Launch the Docker daemon via the Application icon.
+* macOS:    `open -a Docker` ot Launch the Docker daemon via the Application icon.
 * Linux:     `sudo service docker start`.
 * Windows:    Run the Docker Desktop.